michaliskambi/test-float-compare/README.md

 - Variant may also be converted to different things.
 As the test in this repo shows, doing `VarVariant := 0.1`...

-    - with Delphi it results in `Variant` value that is internally stored using the ` Currency` type.
+    - with Delphi it results in `Variant` value that is internally stored using the `Currency` type.

     - with FPC, the `Variant` value is stored using the `Double` type.

-    Neither compiler is _"wrong"_ here, compilers have a freedom in what type to choose for `VarVariant := 0.1`, and the logic of it may depend on any number of factors (what is performant? on this platform? what can hold the resulting value? (e.g. `Currency` cannot hold too small values without just turning them into zero, but it's OK for `0.1`)).
+    Neither compiler is _"wrong"_ here, compilers have a freedom in what type to choose for `VarVariant := 0.1`, and the logic of it may depend on any number of factors (what type is fast for typical operations, on this platform? what can hold the resulting value? (e.g. `Currency` cannot hold too small values without just turning them into zero, but it's OK for `0.1`)).

 ### Floating-point numbers are not precise and 0.1 is not easy